Etherpod/Ship-Enhancements/README.md

 - **Ship Noise Multiplier**: Larger numbers increase the distance your ship can be detected by noise detectors.
 - **Extra Noise**: Makes noisy parts of the ship, like the master alarm, alert noise detectors.
 - **Reactor Lifetime Multiplier**: Larger numbers increase the time it takes for the reactor to blow up when it has been damaged.
 Set this to something small to give yourself a panic attack every time the master alarm goes off.
+- **Ship Friction**: Lets you adjust how much friction to apply to the ship.
 - **Ship Bounciness**: Larger numbers increase the bounciness of the ship.
 Values above 1 will be less accurate and will no longer affect players.
 - **Ship Input Latency**: This basically simulates internet lag, where larger numbers increase the time it takes for the ship to process your inputs.
 A value of 1 means it takes 1 second for your "upwards thrust" input to register.
 - **Funny Sounds**: Replaces some of the in-game sounds with silly sound effects.